escaparrac/IRL-relay-SRT-RTMP/README.md

 1 CPU, 1GB of RAM and 8GB of storage should be enough for hosting a couple of relay servers, but my suggestion would be to have 2GB of RAM at least.

-You can use any virtualization app on Windows like VirtuaBox, get a cloud service like Linode or Amazon EC2, install it in your own baremetal server, Raspberry Pi or using virtualization environments like Proxmox.
+You can use any virtualization app on Windows like VirtualBox, get a cloud service like Linode or Amazon EC2, install it in your own baremetal server, Raspberry Pi or using virtualization environments like Proxmox.
 In the future I would like to create a dockerized version of this project so it's super easy to run and deploy.

 This guide was inspired by this video from [Codexual](https://www.youtube.com/watch?v=YhvRXWzRPm4), but I tried to make this simpler, correcteD some commands and made it friendlier for non-Linux users.